EnterpriseDB/tpa/docs/HAProxy.md

     server node2 node2:5432 maxconn 225 check inter 1500 downinter 6s rise 5 fall 3 backup
 ```

-The meaning of these option is as follows:
+The meaning of these options is as follows:

 - The check is performed every 1500 ms
 - The node is considered "down" if it is down for more than 6